babsorams/2_stage_coag_addition/[2 stage coagulant addition][Spring 2018].md

 ## Experimental Checklist
 Before running the experiment, we check apparatus following steps below:

-First, we open the influent and effluent turbidity meter and check whether the inside glass container is clean;
+**Step 1.** Turn on the influent and effluent turbidity meter and check whether the inside glass container is clean;

-Second, before reassemble the turbidity meter again, we turn on only the water pump and let tap water run through the system to see if their is any leak in the system, especially near the turbidity meter, in case water would flow to interior of the meter and cause damage to the apparatus;
+**Step 2.** Before reassemble the turbidity meter again, we turn on only the water pump and let tap water run through the system to see if their is any leak in the system, especially near the turbidity meter, in case water would flow to interior of the meter and cause damage to the apparatus;

-Third,  turn on all pumps and set them with a tiny RPM value, then check if pumps run in the right direction;
+**Step 3.** Turn on all pumps and set them with a tiny RPM value, then check if pumps run in the right direction;

-Fourth, go to the "edit rules" part of the ProCoDA, check the parameter of increment function, make sure those valve are set according to the calculation;
+**Step 4.** go to the "edit rules" part of the ProCoDA, check the parameter of increment function, make sure those valve are set according to the calculation;

-Fifth, and the last step, go the the "operation" part of ProCoDA, start the system with "Data Acquisition States" and make sure states would switch between one another automatically.
+**Step 5.** The last step, turn to "operation" part of ProCoDA, start the system with "Data Acquisition States" and make sure states would switch between one another automatically.

 <div class="alert alert-block alert-danger">
 Keep list formatting consistent with sections above.